Kingdom of Yugoslavia: Downfall

 Fearing an invasion by the Axis powers, Yugoslavia signed the Tripartite Pact on 25 March 1941, pledging cooperation with the Axis.
 Massive anti-Axis demonstrations followed in Belgrade.

 On 27 March, the regime of Prince Paul was overthrown by a military coup d'état with British support.
 The 17-year-old Peter II was declared to be of age and placed in power.
 General Dušan Simović became his Prime Minister.
-The Kingdom of Yugoslavia withdrew its support for the Axis de facto without formally renouncing the Tripartite Pact.
-Although the new rulers opposed Nazi Germany, they also feared that if German dictator Adolf Hitler attacked Yugoslavia, the United Kingdom was not in any real position to help.
+Yugoslavia withdrew its support for the Axis de facto without formally renouncing the Tripartite Pact.
+Although the new rulers opposed Nazi Germany, they also feared that if Germany attacked Yugoslavia, the United Kingdom was not in any real position to help.
 Regardless of this, on 6 April 1941, the Axis powers launched the invasion of Yugoslavia and quickly conquered it.
 The royal family, including Prince Paul, escaped abroad and were kept under house arrest in British Kenya.

-The Kingdom of Yugoslavia was soon divided by the Axis into several entities.
+Yugoslavia was soon divided by the Axis into several entities.
 Germany, Italy, Hungary, and Bulgaria annexed some border areas outright.
 A Greater Germany was expanded to include most of Slovenia.
 Italy added the Governorship of Dalmatia, part of Macedonia and Kosovo, Montenegro, southerly part of Croatia, and more than a third of western Slovenia to the Italian Empire.
 An expanded Croatia was recognized by the Axis as the Independent State of Croatia (Nezavisna Država Hrvatska, NDH).
 On paper, the NDH was a kingdom and the 4th Duke of Aosta was crowned as King Tomislav II of Croatia, but in reality the King was merely a figurehead and the real power was held by Poglavnik Ante Pavelić.
-The rump Serbian territory became a military administration of Germany run by military governors and a Serb civil government led by Milan Nedić.
-Nedić attempted to gain German recognition of Serbia as a successor state to Yugoslavia and claimed King Peter II as Serbia's monarch.
+The rump territory became a military administration of Germany run by military governors and a Serb civil government led by Milan Nedić.
+Nedić attempted to gain German recognition of Territory of Serbia as a successor state to Yugoslavia and claimed King Peter II as Serbia's monarch.
 Hungary occupied several northern regions.

-Following the fall of the Fascist regime in Italy, Tomislav II abdicated from his Croatian throne and Pavelić assumed direct control over the NDH, annexing the Italian Governorate of Dalmatia in the process.
-After the invasion of Italy by the Axis powers in September 1943, the Italian governorates in Montenegro, Kosovo, Macedonia and Slovenia were occupied by the Germans and placed under direct Reich control.
+Following the July 1943 fall of the Fascist regime in Italy, Tomislav II abdicated from his Croatian throne and Pavelić assumed direct control over the NDH, annexing the Italian Governorate of Dalmatia in the process.
+After the invasion of Italy by the Axis powers in September 1943, the Italian governorates in Montenegro, Kosovo, Macedonia and Slovenia were occupied by the Germans and placed under direct German control.